What’s the Difference Between a PhD in Psychology and a PsyD?

 Funding for PhD vs PsyD Programs

-That said, if financial aid is still an issue, there may be ways to fund a dissertation or thesis.
-According to the APA, sources include schools, foundations, APA divisions and grants, psychology groups, state and federal agencies.
+In cases where financial aid remains a concern, avenues might exist to fund your dissertation or thesis.
+According to the APA, potential sources encompass educational institutions, foundations, APA divisions and grants, psychology associations, as well as state and federal agencies.

 Program Length in a PhD vs PsyD Program